-Amongst the most popular stamps in the world Chinese philately has grown in stature alongside the country itself.
-China's first postage stamps were issued by the Municipality of Shanghai in 1865, in all 12 different Municipal stamp- issuing posts existed in the 19th Century and their stamps and postal history are eagerly sought-after by collectors.
+China stamps - Amongst the most popular stamps in the world Chinese philately has grown in stature alongside the country itself.
+The first China postage stamps were issued by the Municipality of Shanghai in 1865.
+In all 12 different Municipal stamp- issuing posts existed in the 19th Century and their stamps and postal history are eagerly sought-after by collectors.
 The first stamps for the entire Chinese Empire were issued in 1878.
-The ‘Large Dragons’ were issued in 1-candarin, 3-candarin & 5-candarin values although specialists identify 3 distinct sets based on paper thickness and spacing on the printing plate between the stamps.
+The ‘Large Dragons’ were issued in 1-candarin, 3-candarin and 5-candarin values, although specialists identify 3 distinct sets based on paper thickness and spacing on the printing plate between the stamps.

 Until the mid-1910s stamp issuing policy was relatively straightforward and despite some overprinted surcharges they are beautiful and easy to identify, some very rare stamps were issued during this period including a series known as the “Red Revenues” where previous unissued revenue stamps were overprinted for postage.
 Arguably China's most valuable stamp comes from this series, the $1 on 3c deep red in mint condition being catalogued £850,000 in the Stanley Gibbons 2015 guide.

 When political upheaval took hold, local uprisings saw stamps variously overprinted between the 1910s–1930s as currencies devalued.
 The early 1930s saw somewhat primitive stamps issued by breakaway Communist areas, therefore now highly collectable.
 Following the defeat of the Japanese Invasion a wide range of different local unique and overprinted stamps were issued as Nationalists vied with Communists for territory.